nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Format: `help start`
-Shows a guide for user to kick-start their journey in OneShelf.
+If you are a first time user, we strongly encourage you to enter `help start` and follow the guide to kick-start your journey in OneShelf.

 Alternatives:
 * Press `F1` at any point in the usage of the app
 * GUI navigation menu at the top left

 Format: `help summary`

-Shows a summary of all the possible commands in OneShelf.
+We understand that even if you are not a first time user, it is not easy to remember all the commands within a single session.
+Should you need a list of summary commands, you can enter `help summary` and a new window similar to Figure 3 should appear.

 Alternatives:
 * Press `F2` at any point in the usage of the app
 * GUI navigation menu at the top left

 ![Help Summary Screenshot](images/HelpSummaryWindow.png)
+Figure 3: Help Summary Window

 ### Adding an item: `add-i`